cicl-iscl/TueSan/README.md

 ```

 - Observations
-    - **Over application of `<INSERT SPACE>` rule**, resulting in a number of single characters, one simple thing to do is maybe postproces the predictions to (randomly) merge these characters its predecessor and successor.
+    - **Over application of `<INSERT SPACE>` rule**, resulting in a number of single characters, one simple thing to do is maybe postprocess the predictions to (randomly) merge these characters with their predecessors and successors.
         - For forms like `dravya a aBAve` and `ja a aBAve`, choose to ignore the middle `a`?

 ----